karttur/professional/assignment/index.md

 share: true
 ---

-The training exercises were used as pedagogic vehicles in the courses I held both as part of the international MSc programs in Environmental Engineering and Sustainable Infrastructure (EESI) at the Royal Institute of Technology (1994 t0 1998) and then also when I was a senior lecturer at Uppsala University (1998 to 2000).
+Training assignments that I developed.
+Starting from my period at Uppsala University and for a range of other shorter courses on geoinformatics that I have held for a range of different audiences and stakeholders.

 <ul class="post-list">
-  {% for post in site.categories.trainingexercise %}
+  {% for post in site.categories.assignment %}
     <li><article>
     {% if post.authors %}
       <span style="font-size: 80%; display: block;">{{ post.authors | remove: '\[ ... \]' | remove: '\( ... \)' | markdownify | strip_html | strip_newlines | escape_once }},